|

 -

-a special series of just 50 guitars (as are the
+a special series of just 50 or so

 real work of art but a big, heavy guitar.

-With the passing of time I feel much more at home with thinlines and with slightly smaller bodied guitar.
+With the passing of time I feel much more at home with thinlines and with slightly smaller bodied guitars.

-What they loose acoustically my Polytone Mini-Brute II puts right
+What they lose acoustically my Polytone Mini-Brute II puts right

 Now: With a